 Public Property Trees: Is the City or County Liable?

-When a tree owned by a municipality or government agency falls and causes property damage, things get more complex.
+When a tree owned by a municipality or government agency falls and causes property damage, the situation becomes more complex.
 Florida law allows limited claims against governmental bodies under sovereign immunity exceptions, but proving negligence is essential.

 To succeed, you must show: